Undergraduate

 Education Course List:

 The education curriculum is provided below.
 Notice that several foundation courses are taken at the undergraduate level intermingled with other undergraduate requirements.
 The graduate courses begin at the 500 level and continue until completion.
-These dual degree programs can be completed in as little as 5 years if some summer coursework is included.
+These 4+1 programs can be completed in as little as 5 years if some summer coursework is included.

 EDS 101Human Growth and Social Development: Adolescence3